vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/32_debug_performance_cpp.md

 2. Compilers could be a lot smarter about the way they handle these functions.
 And they are becoming so!

-    GCC 12.x introduced a new `-ffold-simple-inlines` flag as a result of [my #104719 bug report](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=1047199), which permits the C++ fronted to fold calls to `std::move`, `std::forward`, `std::addressof`, and `std::as_const`.
+    GCC 12.x introduced a new `-ffold-simple-inlines` flag as a result of [my #104719 bug report](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=104719), which permits the C++ frontend to fold calls to `std::move`, `std::forward`, `std::addressof`, and `std::as_const`.
 The [documentation](https://gcc.gnu.org/onlinedocs/gcc/C_002b_002b-Dialect-Options.html) mentions that it should be enabled by default, but I couldn't get the compiler to perform the folding unless I manually specified the flag -- see an example [on Compiler Explorer](https://gcc.godbolt.org/z/KPGe3YYsG).

     Clang 15.x, also motivated by [my #53689 issue](https://github.com/llvm/llvm-project/issues/53689), also introduced a similar folding pass for the same functions chosen by GCC (plus `std::move_if_noexcept`, which I assume GCC maintainers forgot about).
-This one seems to be enabled by default -- see a comparison between Clang 14.x and Clang 15.x [on Compiler Explorer](-std=c++20).
+This one seems to be enabled by default -- see a comparison between Clang 14.x and Clang 15.x [on Compiler Explorer]([-std=c++20](https://gcc.godbolt.org/z/7MjM53h7G)).

     MSVC has not yet provided any improvement in this area.